 “No, not this one.”
 Daniel took the sandwich with him while he left the table to get the bread again, opening the fridge for some ham and cheese.

-“You’re still sick, you need something warm,” the teen said, getting some butter.
+“You’re still sick, so you need something warm,” the teen said, getting some butter.
 Geil lay his head on the table with a pout.

 Putting everything down on the counter, Daniel took a bite of his sandwich, using one hand to get two slices of bread.
 He finished his own sandwich before buttering the new slices and putting them on a hot skillet to fry, butter side up.
 When the slices were toasted, he flipped them, the butter against the hot pan making a loud sizzling sound that made Geil sit up.

 Putting the cheese on the hot bread, Daniel pulled some ham from the container and lay it over the shredded cheese.
-Then he put one bread over the other and cooked them, flipping the sandwich once, making sure the outside was dark and golden.
+Then he put one bread over the other and cooked them, flipping the sandwich once, making sure that the outside was dark and golden.

 “Sit still or you’ll fall.
 Don’t choke, either.”
 Daniel grabbed his own plate, taking it to the sink to wash it and the knife before putting them in the strainer to dry.
 Leaving to put up everything else, he could hear Geil humming and eating the sandwich at the table.

-He decided to make another ham and cheese sandwich, taking it and a glass of of lemonade upstairs to the storage room, where Arty was making noises inside.
+He decided to make another ham and cheese sandwich, taking it and a glass of lemonade upstairs to the storage room, where Arty was making noises inside.

 Knocking, Daniel peeked inside.
 “Arty?”